shen3443/wine-quality-dataset-vanilla-python-ML/README.md

 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

+## Instructions
+#### Requirements
+Python 3.6+

+#### Running the Neural Network
+1. Make sure all of the files including the .csv with the data are in the same folder
+2. Navigate to that folder
+3. Run `main.py`

+You will be prompted in the terminal with a number of options to adjust the settings of the neural network and data.
+For more on that, see Settings.

 ## Files
 #### main.py
 `main.py` allows the user to set a number of variables that act as 'settings', such as `hidden_activation_function` (which activation function to use for the hidden layer) or `feature_scale_technique` (whether to normalize or standardize the input data).